kostamoisidis/win11-manjaro-encrypted-secureboot/README.md

    - Insert your **Windows 11 USB** and reboot your system.
 Select the USB drive from the BIOS boot menu.

 2. **Prepare the installation disk**
    - When you reach the disk selection screen, press `Shift + F10` to open the command prompt.
-Then type ````` to launch the disk partition tool.
+Then type `diskpart` to launch the disk partition tool.

 3. **Create Partitions**
    In cmd, run the following commands to prepare your disk: